tolitius/monr/README.md

 We'll talk more about each option that it takes, for now let's look at ":update" which takes a "function to update a total count".
-A "total count" is kept somewhere else (i.e. DB, coming in as TCP/HTTP request, sitting in a text file, etc..), and :update would take a function that know how to get that "total count".
+A "total count" is kept somewhere else (i.e. DB, coming in as TCP/HTTP request, sitting in a text file, etc..), and :update would take a function that knows how to get that "total count".

 Here is how to create a rate monitor using such a function: